civicinfo/votebymail/ohio.md

 #### How to apply for absentee/mail-in ballot
 * Fill out [the online form](https://www.ohiosos.gov/elections/voters/absentee-ballot/).
 This generates an application that can be downloaded and printed.
 Optionally, [download and complete Form 11-A](https://www.ohiosos.gov/globalassets/elections/forms/11-a_english.pdf).
 * The application should be mailed or delivered in person to [the county board of elections offices](https://www.ohiosos.gov/elections/elections-officials/county-boards-of-elections-directory/).

-**NOTE:** news sources indicate that applications may be mailed to all voters.
-Official sources are not reflecting this yet.

 #### Absentee/mail-in application receipt deadline